-A variety of roles and responsibilities are available across Wardle House to support and promote the development of student leadership skills.
+A variety of roles and responsibilities are available across our Junior School to support and promote the development of student leadership skills.
 In light of our commitment to equity through a distributive leadership model, students have the opportunity to hold one leadership position at a time.

 Formally, these include: